Skip to main content

 • Offer pain medicines like ibuprofen.
 If there is any muscle irritation, these can help heal the muscle as well as stop the pain.

-Check your child's bed if he or she first complained of torticollis after waking up.
+Check your child's bed if they first complained of torticollis after waking up.
 A lumpy pillow or toys in the bed can create an uncomfortable night of sleep.
 (Remember, to help prevent SIDS, never let babies younger than 12 months old sleep with pillows, blankets, crib bumpers, or toys.)
 Making sure the sleep space is safe and comfortable may help the torticollis go — and stay — away.

 When Should I Call the Doctor?